 Our bodies manufacture vitamin D from several sources, and sufficient levels are vital for healthy bones.
 One of the main ways to get enough of this health-boosting substance is from the sun, and it’s true that covering up can lower your body’s ability to make it.
 But you really don’t need much sunshine to make vitamin D.

-Some researchers suggest that being exposed to the sun without wearing sunscreen for 10 to 15 minutes a day at least twice a week is enough, although it depends on your skin – darker skin will need longer, very fair skin less.
+Some researchers suggest that being exposed to the sun without sunscreen for 10-15 minutes a day twice a week is enough.
+It depends on your skin though – darker skin will need longer and very fair skin less.
 To keep yourself safe, you can always cover up more and take a vitamin D supplement to boost your levels.

 Check your moles for sun damage

-Monitor your skin every few months for new moles or any changes to existing ones, as these may be signs of malignant melanoma, the least common but most deadly form of skin cancer.
-Your risk also increases every time you burn.
+Monitor your skin every few months for new moles or any changes to existing ones, as these may be signs of malignant melanoma.
+This is the least common but most deadly form of skin cancer.
+Your also increase your risk every time you burn.